clayne/hacktical-c/vector/README.md

 ## Vectors
-A vector can be thought of as a dynamically allocated array that automagically changes its size on use.
+A vector is a dynamically allocated array that automagically changes its size when needed.
 Items are stored in a single block of memory, just like a regular array; but you can add/remove items and it will take care of all the book keeping.
 It's by far the most common collection type in mainstream programming languages.

-Rather than storing pointers to values, we'll expose the memory to allow copying values directly.
-This means that the vector needs to know the size of its items.
+Rather than storing pointers to values, we'll expose the memory to allow copying values directly; this means that the vector needs to know the size of its items.

 ```C
 struct hc_vector {